 HZI magazine "InFact"

-For many years the InFact has been the staff magazine of the Helmholtz Centre for Infection Research and has been an integral part of the internal communication.
-Since 2017, the magazine is also available on the HZI homepage for everyone who is interested.
-In reports, interviews and portraits, HZI employees inform about research projects, the research strategy and the people at the various HZI locations.
+For many years, InFact has been the magazine of the Helmholtz Centre for Infection Research and since 2017 it has been publicly available on the HZI homepage for everyone who is interested.
+In reports, interviews and portraits, we provide information about research projects, the research strategy and also about the people at the various HZI locations.
 Have fun reading the InFact!

 The COVID-19 pandemic and this year's monkeypox outbreak may give the impression that diseases are increasingly spreading from animals to humans.
 But is this true?
 What is certain is that humans are increasingly making this step easier for pathogens – through deep invasion of natural habitats, intensive agriculture and animal farming, as well as globalisation.
 The researchers led by Fabian Leendertz at the Helmholtz Institute for One Health in Greifswald are investigating how these and other factors are connected.
 Our cover story takes you all the way to the African tropics, where the research team is looking for risks of infection and possible solutions.
 In addition to mRNA vaccines, classical vaccines are now also in use against SARS-CoV-2.
 In our interview, Peggy Riese explains the differences and reports on current vaccine research.
 From soil samples sent by citizens to the Helmholtz Institute for Pharmaceutical Research Saarland, about 1000 new strains of soil bacteria could be isolated.
 These bacteria produce substances, some of which have antibiotic effects.
 Now the research team has expanded its project from Saarland to the whole of Germany and hopes for lively participation.